 When we connected a flash drive containing malware samples to our test PC, ESET Endpoint Security prompted us to scan the drive.
 We declined, and then opened the drive in Windows Explorer.
 ESET immediately detected and quarantined the malicious files.
 A pop-up alert was shown, which closed after a few seconds.
 No user action was required or possible.
 However, a link showing further details of the threat is provided.
 You can disable detection alerts via policy if you want.

-FireEye Endpoint Security provides endpoint protection software for Windows and macOS workstations, plus Windows servers.
+FireEye Endpoint Security provides a cloud-based console for managing the endpoint protection software.
 A variety of console types is available.
 These include cloud-based, hardware appliance, virtual appliance, and Amazon-hosted.
 We describe the cloud-based console in this review.
 As well as malware protection, the product includes investigative functions for analysing and remediating attacks.
 The product is designed to handle very large organizations, with support for up to 100,000 endpoints per appliance.

 When you open the console, you will see an overview of key status items (screenshot above).
 These include the total number of hosts with alerts, with a breakdown by exploits and malware.
 Clicking on the Total hosts with alerts button opens the Hosts with Alerts page, shown below.